ghc/ghc/doc/markup.rst

        -> Float    -- ^ The 'Float' argument
        -> IO ()    -- ^ The return value

-Pattern synonyms and GADT-style data constructors also support this style of documentation.
+Pattern synonyms, GADT-style data constructors, and class methods also support this style of documentation.

 .. _module-description: